Browse Tag

 On April 28 the Iban community was this year’s featured ethnic group as they paid tribute to famous Iban warrior Rentap in a play called Rentap: The Untold Story.

-Sarawak Harvest Folklore FestivalEach year, the act takes on a different ethnic group’s folk tales or stories and this year they featured the Iban community.
+Retelling the legend of Rentap at Sarawak Harvest and Folklore FestivalEach year, the act takes on a different ethnic group’s folk tales or stories and this year they featured the Iban community.

 Although it did not present an exactly “untold” story of Rentap, the musical did highlight a number of important yet little known facts about him and his life.